An-Ano-nymus/GTA-5-Autonomous-Driving-using-CV-and-AI/README.md

 ---

 ## 🏁 Results
-The AI agent successfully drives across highways and roads while avoiding crashes.
+The AI agent successfully tested and drives across highways and roads while avoiding crashes in GTA-5 Simulation.

 Seamless integration between vision, decision-making, and control.